New BBQ restaurant opens at Grandview Public Market in West Palm Beach

 The all-day event called "Bingo, Bourbon and BBQ" took place on the market's outdoor dining space known as the loading dock.

-“It's kind of the fad right now, the genre is barbecue and great tasting barbecue.
-And that's what Grandview is all about is to give people their first step into making peoples dreams become reality," said Joe Nuniz, General Manager of Grandview Public Market.
+“It's kind of the fad right now," said Joe Nuniz, general manager of Grandview Public Market.
+"The genre is barbecue and great-tasting barbecue, and that's what Grandview is all about is to give people their first step into making people's dreams become reality."

 Grandview Public Market plans to host themed events every Sunday.